-Palo Alto Networks, Inc. is offering 4,687,259 shares of its common stock and the selling stockholders are offering 1,512,741 shares.
-We will not receive any proceeds from the sale of shares by the selling stockholders.
+Palo Alto Networks, Inc. is offeringshares of its common stock and the selling stockholders are offeringshares.
+We will not receive anyproceeds from the sale of shares by the selling stockholders.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$38.00 and \$40.00 per share.
+Weanticipate that the initial public offering price will be between \$and \$per share.